kmmuntasir/groq-api-proxy/ai-changelog.md

 - tests/ (empty directory)
 - test/legacy-chat.test.js.bak (backup file)
 **Reason for update:** Removed duplicate test directories and backup files.
 Updated documentation to accurately reflect the new modular project structure with detailed architecture descriptions and testing guidance.

+## 2025-09-05 21:35:00
+**Task:** Fix Integration Test Failures **Description:** Fixed all failing integration tests to work with the new modular architecture.
+Updated test expectations to match the new error handling behavior and static file serving.
+**Files Modified:**
+- test/integration/chat.api.test.js
+**Issues Fixed:**
+- Error message format: Updated to expect full service error messages instead of generic "Internal server error"
+- Static file serving: Changed expectation from 404 to 200 since index.html exists in public/
+- Stub restoration: Fixed test isolation issues causing failures in subsequent tests
+- All integration tests now pass: 12/12 ✅
+**Reason for update:** Integration tests are critical for verifying the complete API functionality works correctly after the major refactoring.
+All core functionality is now fully tested and verified.